MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 **Acceptance Criteria**:
 - Users should be able to send files (documents, images, etc.) and view earlier chats.
 - Users should be able to send direct messages through the platform, opening in a separate window for a cleaner interface.
-- Users should receive notifications when they have new messages.
+- Notifications should be sent to users when they receive messages.

 ## User Story 4: Itinerary Management